PHP: Development and community

-PHP Foundation
+The PHP Foundation

-On November 26, 2021, the JetBrains blog announced the creation of the PHP Foundation, which will sponsor the design and development of PHP.
+On 26 November 2021, the JetBrains blog announced the creation of The PHP Foundation, which will sponsor the design and development of PHP.

+The foundation hires "Core Developers" to work on the PHP language's core repository.
+Roman Pronskiy, a member of the foundation's board, said that they aim to pay "market salaries" to developers.

+The response to the foundation has been largely positive, with commentators praising its role in ensuring the continued development of PHP and helping to stabilise the language's community and popularity.

+Germany's Sovereign Tech Fund provided more than 200,000 Euros to support the PHP Foundation.

 Installation and configuration

 There are two primary ways for adding support for PHP to a web server – as a native web server module, or as a CGI executable.
 PHP has a direct module interface called server application programming interface (SAPI), which is supported by many web servers including Apache HTTP Server, Microsoft IIS and iPlanet Web Server.
 Some other web servers, such as OmniHTTPd, support the Internet Server Application Programming Interface (ISAPI), which is Microsoft's web server module interface.
 If PHP has no module support for a web server, it can always be used as a Common Gateway Interface (CGI) or FastCGI processor; in that case, the web server is configured to use PHP's CGI executable to process all requests to PHP files.

 PHP-FPM (FastCGI Process Manager) is an alternative FastCGI implementation for PHP, bundled with the official PHP distribution since version 5.3.3.
 When compared to the older FastCGI implementation, it contains some additional features, mostly useful for heavily loaded web servers.

 When using PHP for command-line scripting, a PHP command-line interface (CLI) executable is needed.
 PHP supports a CLI server application programming interface (SAPI) since PHP 4.3.0.
 The main focus of this SAPI is developing shell applications using PHP.
 There are quite a few differences between the CLI SAPI and other SAPIs, although they do share many of the same behaviours.

 PHP has a direct module interface called SAPI for different web servers; in case of PHP 5 and Apache 2.0 on Windows, it is provided in form of a DLL file called php5apache2.dll, which is a module that, among other functions, provides an interface between PHP and the web server, implemented in a form that the server understands.
 This form is what is known as a SAPI.

 There are different kinds of SAPIs for various web server extensions.
 For example, in addition to those listed above, other SAPIs for the PHP language include the Common Gateway Interface and command-line interface.